Easy Pan-seared Blackened Tilapia topped with delicious Asian inspired sauce

 - Roasted Zucchini

-Tips For Making The Best Blackened Tilapia
+Tips For Making The Best Asian Tilapia Recipe

 - Due to tilapia fillets being thin, it cooks very quickly which makes it the perfect easy weeknight dinner recipe.
 If pan frying on medium heat, 3-5 minutes per side is all that is needed!

 - Overcooked fish is not the move.
 Be sure to not overcook the fillets to prevent it from burning or becoming dry/chewy.
+The internal temperature for tilapia should be 145 degrees F.

 - The best way to check if the tilapia is done is to take a fork and poke into the thickest part of the fish.
 If it easily flakes, then it is done!
+Flaky fish is perfection.

 Blackened Tilapia with Sriracha Scallion Sauce